neeckeloo/health-check/README.md

 The timestamp format can be configured in the `date_format` configuration field, default is 'Y-m-d H:i:s T'

-## Health Checker Services
+## Health Checkers

-To check the health of a service you just need to implements `HealthCheckInterface` into it.
+To check the health of a service, you just need to create a checker that implements `HealthCheckInterface` interface.

 e.g. :
 ```
+use Tseguier\HealthCheckBundle\CheckResult\CheckResult;
+use Tseguier\HealthCheckBundle\CheckResult\FailedCheck;
-use Tseguier\HealthCheckBundle\Dto\HealthData;
+use Tseguier\HealthCheckBundle\CheckResult\SuccessfulCheck;
 use Tseguier\HealthCheckBundle\HealthCheckInterface;

-final class HealthCheckerService implements HealthCheckInterface
+final class HealthChecker implements HealthCheckInterface
 {

-    public function checkHealth(): HealthData
+    public function checkHealth(): CheckResult
     {
         if ($this->somethingToCheck->isWorking()) {
-          return new HealthData(true);
+            return new SuccessfulCheck();
         } else {
-          return new HealthData(false);
+            return new FailedCheck();
         }
     }
 }
 ```

 ## Next Release

 - additional data on checked services
 - route for detailled informations